 According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking is a pattern of alcohol consumption that brings a person’s blood alcohol concentration (BAC) level to 0.08 percent or more.
 Five or more drinks on one occasion, or four or more drinks on a single occasion for women in about two hours is considered to be binge drinking.
 Heavy drinking, for women, means consuming an average of more than one drink a day.
 For men, heavy drinking means anything more than an average of two drinks a day.

 Employees drinking on the job can be problematic for many businesses.
-ARCpoint labs offers comprehensive drug and alcohol testing services.
+Test Smartly Labs offers comprehensive drug and alcohol testing services.
 Find your nearest location for assistance with drug and alcohol testing for your workplace